mdegregori/Philia/README.md

-# Philia
-Decentralized messaging platform + micro-finance based on Stellar and Matrix.
 # Philia – Decentralized Messaging + Micro-Finance
+Philia is where encrypted messaging meets borderless finance, designed for the 1.7 billion unbanked.

 **Philia** is an open-source application that combines:
 - 🟢 secure, federated messaging from [Matrix](https://matrix.org)